liflab/beepbeep-3-book/markdown/palettes/README.md

 ![Serializing objects before using HTTP gateways.](PushLocal.png)

-Note the pictogram used to illustrate the serialization processor: the picture represents an event that is "packed" into a box with a barcode, representing its serialized form.
-The deserialization processor conversely represents an event that is "unpacked" from a box with a barcode.
+Note the pictogram used to illustrate the serialization processor: the picture represents an event that is "packed" into a box with a bar code, representing its serialized form.
+The deserialization processor conversely represents an event that is "unpacked" from a box with a bar code.
 Although these processors are actually plain `ApplyFunction` processors, we represent them with these special pictograms to improve the legibility of the drawings.

 We can now push `CompoundObject`s through the serializer, as is shown in the following instructions: